albertogasparin/react-magnetic-di/README.md

 | `no-restricted-injectable` | prohibits certain values from being injected: `paths: [{ name: string, importNames?: string[], message?: string }]` |
 | `sort-dependencies`        | require injectable dependencies to be sorted                                                                        |

 The rules are exported from `react-magnetic-di/eslint-plugin`.
-Unfortunately ESLint does not allow plugins that are not npm packages, so rules needs to be imported via other means for now.

 ## Current limitations